maxim945/TEMdatabase/README.md

 1. First you have to install all dependencies.

 1.1.
-Go into the TEMdatabase directory.
+Go into the TEMdatabase directory on your linux terminal.

 1.2.
 Run the installaion line from within the TEMdatabase directory: python3 install_prerequisites.py